 The Social Insurance Institution of Finland (Kela) pays compensation in the form of a sickness allowance for disability lasting for less than one year.
 When the ability to work has been reduced (due to illness, handicap or injury) for at least one year, the pension provider and/or Kela compensates the loss of income with a cash rehabilitation benefit or a disability pension.
 Compensation based on workers’ compensation insurance and motor liability insurance are primary in relation to the pension insurance.

-A pension provider may grant a disability pension to an insured person who has turned 17 but who has not reached their retirement age (determined based on the birth year) .
-When the person reaches their retirement age, the disability pension will turn into an old-age pension.
+A pension provider may grant a disability pension to an insured person who has turned 17 but who has not reached their retirement age (determined based on the birth year).
 In the national pension scheme, the disability pension may be granted to an insured person who is between 16 and 64 years old.

 The disability pension benefits of the earnings-related pension scheme are: